markcus97/condcopula/README.md

-# Conditional sampling from an arbitrary copula in Python
+# Conditional sampling from a copula in Python

 `condcopula` provides a simple interface to conditionally sample a bivariate or a vine copula, with arbitrary conditioning sets.